2019 Archive

 Due to the new Secure Elasticsearch and Cassandra feature, Kubernetes installations must follow an expanded upgrade process.

-This version of Sysdig On-Premise requires Elasticsearch to be at 5.6.x, which is done automatically when you follow the Expanded Upgrade process.
+This version of Sysdig On-Premises requires Elasticsearch to be at 5.6.x, which is done automatically when you follow the Expanded Upgrade process.

 If you are running your own instance of ES, you will need to update it to 5.6.x.